liaoherui/GDmicro/README.md

 Input and core components: GDmicro takes eggNOG and species abundance data as input.
 It utilizes GCN and deep adaptation network to improve the prediction accuracy and robustness.

 You can use GDmicro to:
  1. Predict disease for your test samples.
-As shown in our experiments, GDmicro has good performance even training and test data are from different studies.
+As shown in our experiments, GDmicro has good performance even training and test data are from different studies and sampled from different countries.
  2. Explore disease-related species (potential biomarkers).
  3. Explore the sample relationship of your metagenomic samples through the knn graph constructed by GDmicro.